Josh Rourke: Salford Red Devils

 In September 2022 Rourke made his Salford debut in the Super League against the Warrington Wolves.

 Whitehaven RLFC

 On 25 October 2022 it was announced that Rourke had signed a one-year deal with Whitehaven R.L.F.C.

+London Broncos

+On 11 December 2023 it was reported that he had signed for the London Broncos in the Super League, despite him previously signing for Batley in the off-season.

+Wakefield Trinity

+On 28 September 2024, it was reported that he had signed for Wakefield Trinity on a one-year deal.